-All library locations and services will be closed on Friday, April 18, and Saturday, April 19, for the spring holiday.
+All library locations and services will be closed Friday, 7/4, for Independence Day.

 Southwest Regional Library